-- 1. Understands chain of authority, who is accountable to whom, who has responsibility for what - 2.
-Uses grievance procedure for complaints and concerns; does not go around director to the board - 3.
-Makes reports at board meetings upon request by the director
+- Consistently follow the policies and procedures of the library. - Maintain a professional relationship with the director. - Recommend new and updates to library programs. - Understand the chain of authority, who is accountable to whom, who has responsibility for what. - Use the grievance procedure for complaints and concerns; does not go around director to the board. - Make reports at board meetings upon request by the director.